KarlScheibelhofer/java-crypto-tools/README.md

 ```

-Note that there is no need to install the `CryptoSupportProvider`.
+Note that there is no need to install the `CryptoSupportProvider` using `java.security.Security#addProvider(Provider)` or `java.security.Security#insertProviderAt(Provider,int)`.
 This eliminates the risk that this provicer intereferres with existing ones.

+## Aliases

+The PEM format usualy does not contain names for its entries.
+This implementation generated key aliases on loading a keystore.
+For private key entries with associated certificate chains, the end entity's certificate subject DN in its RFC 2253 format is used as alias name of the entry.

 ## Resttrictions